Ponytail palm &

 Light Requirements

-When it comes to growing indoors, the ponytail palm thrives in bright, indirect light but can also tolerate lower light levels.
+When growing Ponytail palm indoors, it thrives in bright, indirect light but can also tolerate lower light levels.
 Placing it near a sunny window or in a well-lit room is ideal.
 However, be cautious of exposing your ponytail palm to direct, intense sunlight, as it may scorch the leaves.
 If they don't receive enough bright light, their stems may grow leggy, become paler, and develop curly leaves.
 So make your ponytail palm happy and give it plenty of light.

 If you are growing your ponytail palm outdoors, it can withstand full sun, but it prefers to grow in areas with some partial shade and avoid prolonged direct sunlight.
 Learn to adjust your ponytail palm plant to avoid burns if the location where you have Beaucarnea recurvata is exposed to too much direct sunlight.
 Gradually increase the exposure until it can handle the full sun.